 If fresh foods, vegan eats, and veggies are your thing, then the flower & garden festival is just for you.
 Usually runs from early March to mid May.

-29. Book your meal during Happily Ever After or Harmonious for spectacular views.
+29. Book your meal during Enchantment or Harmonious for spectacular views.

 Imagine enjoying some delicious California cuisine while being serenaded by Disney tunes and colorful fireworks.
 By planning a meal during the fireworks, you’ll experience one of the most memorable moments of your trip.